-However, an increase in run-time is not the only draw-back of program clustering techniques requiring training.
-Another weakness affects the possibility of its deployment as training data may not always be available or possible to automatically generate.
-These situations can arise when programming assignments are being assigned for the first time or even if small changes are made to previously used assignments.
+Unfortunately, training data may not always be available or possible to generate, affecting the possibility of deployment.
 To highlight this drawback, we show that the amount of training data available to DPE directly affects the number of clusters it report (see Table 6).
 Each column indicates the number of clusters reported by DPE when using the respective percentage of assignment submissions for training their model.
 Notice that the number of clusters is much larger when the amount of available training data is smaller.
-Finally, the last column reports the number of clus-ters generated by DPE when using a synthetic training set.
-This is the training strategy used in [42].
+Finally, the last column reports the number of clusters generated by DPE when using a synthetic training set.
+This is the training strategy used in [41].
 These mutants are used as training data to the neural network that generates the embeddings.

-We emphasize that the number of clusters generated by DPE are similar to SEMCLUSTER only when using a difficult-to-generate synthetic training set.
-Therefore, it is very im-pressive that SEMCLUSTER is able to achieve this level of accuracy without any training.
+We emphasize that the number of clusters generated by DPE are similar to SEMCLUSTER only when using a difficultto-generate synthetic training set.
 Additionally, because SEM-CLUSTER does not require a training phase, the approach is more generalizable and does not overfit to a specific domain.
-SEMCLUSTER can be applied to any set of student submissions, whereas DPE must be fine-tuned for each application.